Chief petty officer (United States)

-Chief Petty Officer (CPO) is the seventh enlisted rank (with the paygrade E-7) in the United States Navy and U.S. Coast Guard, just above Petty Officer First Class and below Senior Chief Petty Officer.
+Chief Petty Officer (CPO) is the seventh enlisted rank (with the paygrade E-7) in the United States Navy and U.S. Coast Guard, is above Petty Officer First Class and below Senior Chief Petty Officer.
 The term "rating" is used to identify enlisted job specialties.
 In this way, enlisted personnel are segregated into three segments containing different enlisted ranks.
-Furthermore, rates are broken down into three levels: non-rated members without a designated occupation (E-1 through E-3).
-Advancement to E-4 and above is dependent on graduating from a specialty school that define what the enlisted is rated for.
-Petty officers (E-4 through E-6) and chief petty officers (E-7 through E-9) are part of the rated force and considered extremely knowledgeable about their particular rating.
-Examples include Culinary Services Chief and Aviation Maintenance Chief.
-The Chief Petty Officer is the rank.
-Gunners Mate is a rating.
-E7 is a pay grade.
-The term rating is used to identify the career field of a chief petty officer.
-For example, the title of a chief petty officer in the Master-at-Arms rating would be spoken or spelled out as Master-at-Arms, Chief Petty Officer or Chief Master-at-Arms.
+Furthermore, rates are broken down into three levels, the lowest level being non-rated members without a designated occupation (E-1 through E-3) who are in training, known as an apprenticeship, to become rated; becoming a rated sailor and advancing to E-4 is dependent on graduating from a specialty school that define what the enlisted is rated for.
+The second level is rated sailors who are Petty Officers (E-4 through E-6) and Chief Petty Officers (E-7 through E-9) that are part of the rated force and considered extremely knowledgeable about their particular rating, each rating has its own rank insignia device; examples include Aviation Maintenance Chief, Culinary Services Chief and Chief Gunner's Mate.
+The third rating level is command rated senior non-commissioned officers who are either Command Master Chief Petty Officer (CMC) or Fleet/Force Master Chief Petty Officers (E-9), upon promotion to CMC that sailor no longer wears their previous rating insignia on their rank insignia, it is replaced by a star, signifying their position as the senior NCO of a particular command; for example a Master Chief Gunner's Mate wears the insignia of crossed gun barrels under their eagle, whereas all Command Master Chiefs (regardless of previous rating) wear a white star below the eagle and Force/Fleet Master Chief's a gold star.
+The term rating is used to identify the career field of a Chief Petty Officer.
+For example, the title of a Chief Petty Officer in the Master-at-Arms rating would be spoken or spelled out as Chief Master-at-Arms.
 The title would be abbreviated MAC.
-The grade of chief petty officer was established on 1 April 1893 in the United States Navy.
+The grade of Chief Petty Officer was established on 1 April 1893 in the United States Navy.
 The United States Congress first authorized the Coast Guard to use the promotion to Chief Petty Officer on 18 May 1920.
-Chief petty officer is also the final cadet grade in the United States Naval Sea Cadet Corps.
+Chief Petty Officer is also the final cadet grade in the United States Naval Sea Cadet Corps.